mkubasik/GMX_binaries/README.md

 ## Run on RunPod.io

 RunPod.io is a paid service providing cloud-based GPU computing.
+Request a Pod using an NVIDIA RTX GPU, a RunPod Pytorch template (e.g. 2.4.0), and connect via Jupyter Lab.

+Once Jupyter Lab is spun up, open a terminal.
+Issue the git command "git clone https://github.com/mkubasik/GMX_on_Runpod".
+There are two notebooks.
+One initializes the Pod and gives you the URL and password to open a NEW Jupyter Lab browser tab.
+Open the Tutorial notebook IN THE NEW TAB, and gromacs should work.